nichoth/mutable-app-demo/README.md

 **virtual dom**

 I like preact because it is interoperable with react, which means you have a large ecosystem of ready made components available.
 Also the api is familiar to many other people who have experience with react.
-But really, any virtual dom will work with this structure.
+But any virtual dom will work with this structure.

 **css**

-We're using sass because it works and it's stable and it's what I know.
+This has sass because it works and it's what I know.
+Other css processes are good too.
+I like this because it has a minimum of configuration and build setup, and also is a traditional css pattern that should be familiar to everyone.

 ## some design choices